 5. Twitter is the perfect place to spread content

-Many entrepreneurs are trying to build a brand a brand recognition.
-They do not have many funds but often they have a lot of market expertise.
+Many entrepreneurs are trying to build a brand recognition.
+They do not have large funds but often they have a lot of market expertise.
 Perfect preconditions for content marketing.
 And Twitter and content are a perfect match.
 Twitter is hungry for valuable content and content is desperately in need of an audience.
 You can easily use your great content to build and audience on Twitter.
 And your Twitter audience can pay you back multifold in traffic, signups or even sales in the long run.

 6. Twitter can be the starting point for growing a social audience in about any network

-Once you found your way around Twitter, you can start cross promoting other networks.
-Twitter is the one network that tolerates much in the direction of promoting, if you keep up posting great and valuable content.
-On Twitter you can post often.
+Once you found your way around Twitter, you can start cross-promoting other networks.
+Twitter is the one network that tolerates much in the direction of promoting if you keep up posting great and valuable content.
+On Twitter, you can post often.
 Thus, a tweet about your Facebook page or Pinterest account – or even a cross-posted update shared from Facebook to Twitter is tolerated and can give help you to transfer some of your followers to other networks. – Always assumed, that what you do on Twitter is really informative and helpful.